dm464/Chataway-Chat-App/README.md

 The reason I chose to test the code that I did is because the bot commands are what determines proper user interaction with the chat bot.
 Also, those functions make up the majority of the python code.

-If I had the time, I would have liked to have tested some of the bot commands that use the funtranslate API.
+If I had the time, I would have liked to have tested some of the bot commands that use the location API.
+I would have also liked to have tested more mocked functionality liked the database and socketio functions.

 ## Author